![]() ![]() |

 The Sanctuary for Senior Dogs | home

-Mission Statement | Please Adopt Us! | Adopted 2009-2013 | Forever Fosters: Sponsor a Senior Dog | Upcoming Events in 2013 | The Summer Scoop | Graying Muzzles Calendar & Photo Contest | Why Should I Adopt a Senior Dog? | Companions: Seniors for Seniors & Therapy Dogs | The Georgia Memorial Fund: The Bridges One Old Dog Can Build | Shopping | Spay/Neuter Senior Dogs | In Memory | Old Dog Stories | Giving up Your Senior Dog | Doggone Good Links | Support the Sanctuary | Contact the Sanctuary | Thank You!
+![]() Mission Statement | Please Foster/Adopt Us! | Adopted! | Forever Fosters--Sponsor a Senior Dog | Upcoming Events | The SCOOP | Graying Muzzles Calendar & Photo Contest | Why Should I Adopt a Senior Dog? | Seniors for Seniors & Therapy Dogs | The Georgia Memorial Therapy Dog Fund: The Bridges One Old Dog Can Build | Spay/Neuter Senior Dogs | In Memory 2009-2015 | Old Dog Stories | Giving up Your Senior Dog | Doggone Good Links | Support the Sanctuary | Contact the Sanctuary | Thank You!

 Contact the Sanctuary

-Or contact us by mail at:
+Or contact us by mail at

 The Sanctuary for Senior Dogs